Anindo21/Dataanalysis/README.md

-# Housing Data Analysis
-Here’s a sample `README.md` file you can use for your GitHub repository.
-This covers the steps you've followed so far, starting from setting up Conda and GitHub, and using the Ames Housing dataset for data analysis.

----

 # Ames Housing Data Analysis

 This project involves analyzing the **Ames Housing Dataset** from Kaggle, which contains detailed information about various houses in Ames, Iowa.
 The analysis focuses on cleaning, preprocessing, and exploring the data to extract useful insights.